 These options act in the following way:

-If you set a default Statement Definition at the Organizational level, this will be used when you generate Bill Statements for any Accounts for which you haven't selected a Statement Definition.
+If you set a default Statement Definition at the Organizational level, this is used when you generate Bill Statements for any Accounts for which you haven't selected a Statement Definition.

-If you set a Statement Definition for an individual Account, this will be used when you generate Bill Statements for the Account, regardless of whether or not it is the same or different to the Statement Definition you've selected as the default at the Organization level.
+If you set a Statement Definition for an individual Account, this will be used when you generate Bill Statements for the Account and takes precedence over any Statement Definition you've selected at Organization level.

 To set up default Bill Statements: